-Colleen Hoover’s debut thriller was the first one of her books I read and I was not disappointed.
-I highly recommend reading this if you’re looking for something short, easy, and entertaining.
-Lowen is hired to finish a book series for the now comatose author Verity, moving into her home and bonding with her family.
-While sorting through Verity’s office, Lowen finds her autobiography which is full of dark confessions.
-Haunted by a lingering dread, she realizes this dream writing gig may not be the opportunity it seemed.
+Colleen Hoover’s debut thriller was the first of her books I read and I was not disappointed.
+A ghostwriter, Lowen, is hired to finish a book series for the now comatose author, Verity.
+To comb through the boxes in her office, Lowen temporarily moves in with the family.
+While sorting through Verity’s notes, she finds her autobiography, which is full of dark confessions.
+Haunted by a lingering sense of dread, she realizes this dream writing gig may not be the opportunity it seemed.
 From the first gory scene, this thriller pulls you in and will have you staying up late to finish it.

 Jeremy’s Behavior:

-The way Verity depicts Jeremy in the Letter as an evil, vengeful man does not match his personality/actions from the rest of the book; including how he’s portrayed in the autobiography.
-He’s an authentically good person.
+The way Verity depicts Jeremy in the Letter as an evil, vengeful man does not match his personality/actions in the rest of the book; including how he’s portrayed in the autobiography.
+He’s presented as a good person.
 Such a good person that (according to Verity) he’s shelling out thousands of dollars to give his daughters’ murderer high quality medical care.
-Along with paying for her care, Jeremy had such a visceral reaction when Lowen gave him the autobiography there is no way he had already read it before.
-Altogether, Jeremy’s behavior indicates he didn’t know about the autobiography and the Letter is lying.
+His visceral reaction when Lowen gave him the autobiography to read was too intense to be fake.
+It was obvious he hadn’t read it before.
+His behavior indicates the Letter is lying.

 Verity’s Reasoning:

-Verity contradicts herself in the Letter, explaining she is faking her comatose state out motivated by her fear of Jeremy.
-But if she really was so terrified of him, why would she risk giving herself away by fucking with Lowen?
-And why didn’t she just leave?
-Someone (presumably Jeremy) had deleted the copy of the autobiography from her computer, and she writes she is only staying until she can destroy the hard copy.
-At another point she claims she’s just staying for Crew.
-But if the autobiography was all fake, why risk everything to destroy it?
-Verity would only have stayed, playing out her fucked up charade to get rid of incriminating evidence.
+In the Letter, Verity contradicts herself.
+She explains she is faking her comatose state because she is terrified of Jeremy.
+But if she was really so afraid of him, why risk giving herself away by fucking with Lowen?
+And why wouldn’t she just leave?
+She claims she was only hanging around until she found the one remaining copy of the autobiography, which makes no sense.
+If the autobiography was really fake, then why risk everything to destroy it?
+She was only staying, playing out her fucked up charade, to get rid of the incriminating evidence.